 Toya began her career as a middle school teacher in Baton Rouge, Louisiana and Washington, D.C. before serving as an education policy advisor to former Sen. Hillary Clinton.
 She worked on education policy with the Alliance for Excellent Education and served as OHSU’s associate director of local and federal relations before joining Stand for Children Oregon as the government affairs director.
 She was tapped to serve as executive director in 2014.

 Toya’s leadership was pivotal in developing Measure 98 from a simple idea into a ballot measure that passed with the support of two-thirds of Oregon’s voters.

-Policy & Advocacy Manager, Stand for Children Oregon
+Policy & Implementation Director, Stand for Children Oregon

 Parasa started her career as a kindergarten teacher at the Harvest Prep and BEST Academy Network in North Minneapolis.
 She has served as a policy fellow with Princeton University’s Public Policy and International Affairs Program, and at Leadership for Educational Equity in Minnesota.
 Parasa also worked in Washington state to improve student access to advanced coursework in high school and strengthen its 24-credit college and career readiness diploma.